4 Incredibly Productive Ways to Use a Work Notebook

 You can feel your pen glide across the paper and you can flip through the pages in your hand.

-You can feel the weight of the notebook itself and you can hear the rustle of pages being turned.
+And you can feel the weight of the notebook itself and you can hear the rustle of pages being turned.

 The sheer act of writing in a work notebook may add a bit of spark to your creativity, help you make previously unseen connections to projects, or allow you to make better decisions based on the information in your hands.